leahgarrett/file-archive-manager/README.md

 - 2025-09-08: "how do i make the images on the backend visible on the front end?" - Solution: Added Express static file serving for images directory and updated frontend image URLs
 - 2025-09-09: "can we add the meta data to a new structure called meta data and asve all the meta data found?" - Solution: Enhanced metadata extraction with comprehensive EXIF data storage in dedicated metadata structure
+- 2025-09-09: "I do not wish to save the following meta data MediaWhitePoint RedMatrixColumn..." - Solution: Added metadata filtering to exclude color profile and technical fields
+- 2025-09-09: "It looks like the tags in sample.json have been replaced with meta data" - Solution: Fixed metadata extraction logic to preserve meaningful tags instead of replacing them with camera metadata.
+Removed camera tag generation from extraction function since camera info is now properly stored in metadata.camera structure